wfailla/un-orchestrator/NFs/README_LAUNCH_VNF.md

 # How to launch a virtual network function on the Universal Node

-This file describes how to deploy a VNF on the Universal Node, which requires the execution of the following main steps:
+This file describes how to deploy and run a VNF on the Universal Node.
+This requires the execution of the following main steps (detailed in the remainder of the document):
 *	create the desired virtual network function;
 *	register such a network function in the name-resolver database;
-*	send a graph description including the VNF to the local orchestrator.
+*	send to the un-orchestrator a graph description including the VNF to instantiated.

-## Create the VNF image
+### Create the VNF image
-The universal node currently supports three types of virtual network functions: Docker containers, KVM-based virtual machines, and DPDK processes natively run on the universal node itself.
+The universal node currently supports three types of virtual network functions: Docker containers, KVM-based virtual machines, and DPDK processes.
 In order to create your own virtual network function, please check individual README's in each sub-package.

-## Register the VNF in the name-resolver
+### Register the VNF in the name-resolver
 Once the VNF is created, it must be registered in the name-resolver database (to install the name-resolver, please check `../name-resolver/README.md`).
-This operation requires to edit the configuration file of the name-reselver; an example of such a file is available at `../name-resolver/config/example.xml`.
+This operation requires to edit the configuration file of the name-reselver and reboot the name-resolver itself; an example of such a file is available at `../name-resolver/config/example.xml`.

-At this point reboot the name-resolver, so that it can read the updated database.

-## Provide the graph description to the un-orchestrator
+### Provide the graph description to the un-orchestrator
 In order to deploy your VNF on the Universal Node, you must provide to the un-orchestration a graph including such a network function.
 A description on how to compile the un-orchestator is provided in `../orchestrator/README_COMPILE.md`, while the instructions to execute the un-orchestrator are available at `../orchestrator/README_COMPILE.md`.